 When asked about the undergraduate experience at Princeton, one student said, “Princeton has allowed me to pursue all the things I knew I loved and all the things I never thought I’d have the opportunity to try.”

 The academic options at Princeton give students a great deal of flexibility in shaping their intellectual interests while working toward either the Bachelor of Arts degree or the Bachelor of Science in Engineering.
-Students may also choose among 50 interdisciplinary certificate programs, creating combinations of academic interests.
-For example, a student might major in electrical engineering while also earning a certificate in Latin American studies.
+Students may also choose among 53 interdisciplinary certificate programs, creating combinations of academic interests.
+For example, a student might major in Electrical Engineering while also earning a certificate in Latin American Studies.

-The University is located in the town of Princeton, which has a diverse population of 30,000 residents and is situated between New York City and Philadelphia, with rail service to both cities.
+The University is located in the town of Princeton, New Jersey, which has a diverse population of 30,000 residents and is situated between New York City and Philadelphia, with rail service to both cities.

 On-campus housing is guaranteed for all four years, and nearly all undergraduates live on campus.

 Financial Aid: Princeton’s need-based financial aid program is one of the best in the country, reflecting the core value of opportunity and our desire to attract the most qualified students regardless of financial circumstances.
 Admission decisions are made without taking a family’s financial resources into account.
 Students with financial need are provided scholarships, which do not have to be repaid, rather than loans.
 About 60% of this year’s freshman class received a need-based scholarship from Princeton.
-The average award for the class of 2019 is $48,600.
+The average award for the Class of 2020 is $48,000.

 • Last testing date: January; December for international applicants